wkelly17/cookbook-digitizer/README.md

   - For Everything else, it currently uses tesseract.
 - AI
   - The gemini free tier right now is pretty good, so it uses a gemini api key for cleaning up the ocr text.
+- Paprika
+  - I'm shaping these to import into paprika, but you can skip that part if you just want to read the pdfs and shape into your own arbitrary json shape.

   <!-- todo: link to ocrit and mentioned tesseract.  -->